 My careful scone formula promises the best flavor and texture.
 Using a handful of basic ingredients like flour, butter, and sugar, you can create a decadent breakfast pastry comparable to (or even better than!) most bakeries.

 - Dozens of chocolate chips in each bite (like having chocolate chip cookies for breakfast!)

 - Sweet crumbly edges

 - A snow shower of powdered sugar on top!

 How to Make Chocolate Chip Scones

 These chocolate chip scones are surprisingly quick and easy.
 First, mix the dry ingredients together.
 You need flour, baking powder, cinnamon, and salt.
 Second, cut cold butter into the dry ingredients.
-You can use a pastry cutter, 2 forks, or your hands.
+You can use a pastry cutter or 2 forks, like we do with pie crust, or your hands.
 A food processor works too, but it often overworks the scone dough.
 To avoid overly dense scones, work the dough as little as possible.